Waze is launching its carpool service nationally

 The Carpool app allows people to search for people near them who are heading to the same area for work, or even to the same office, and then share the cost of a commute.

 “We tried to build a cheaper version of a ride-hail app,” says Noam Bardin, CEO of Waze, of the company’s initial efforts, “but what we missed was the human element of it.”
 In March, the company relaunched the app with new filters to refine the search process, making it easier for people to find rides with people within their network of friends or colleagues.
 It also introduced ratings and the choice to choose the gender of the driver.
+Already 1.3 million people have said they’d be interested in listing themselves as drivers on the platform.
+In order to drive growth, Waze also partners with government agencies, schools, and companies to rally employees and students to carpool on the platform.

 The fundamental task that Waze aims to solve is traffic reduction.
 “We don’t believe there’s going to be a big government investment or technology that’s going to solve this,” says Bardin.